Bayesian uncertainty analysis#

 Choose the number of steps and thinning

-The next step is to create an instance of the EmceeSolve solver class.
+The first step is to create an instance of the EmceeSolve solver class.
 At this stage all the settings need to be provided on how the Ensemble Sampler is created (https://emcee.readthedocs.io/en/stable/user/sampler/).
-Important settings are the nwalkers, the moves, the objective_function.
+Important settings are the nwalkers, the moves, the objfunction.
 More advanced options are to parallelize the MCMC algorithm (parallel=True), and to set a backend to store the results.
+The solver should be added before using ml.solve to estimate the parameters.
 Here’s an example:

 # Choose the objective function